shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 - Pop-ups are also used to collect suns, to notify if a game is finished (either the plants or the zombies win)
 - The starting sunshine is now 800 rather than 1000 to make the game more interesting
 - More buttons are added to the top, the load and save buttons along side undo, redo.
+- There are pop-ups to inform about the types of zombies you are playing against before they start a new level.
 =================================================================================================
 Known Errors:
 -